 Charactermancer

 A charactermancer is only possible if you have the license for the system.
-I’ll probably write it up but its not a high priority.
+I’ll probably write it up eventually, but its not a high priority.

 Compendium